-Moving to Newfoundland and Labrador is unlike moving to any other Canadian province — the island of Newfoundland is physically separated from the mainland by the Cabot Strait, which means that the relocation itself involves either flying to St. John’s or taking the Marine Atlantic ferry from North Sydney, Nova Scotia to Port aux Basques (6 hours, with vehicle) or Argentia (14 hours, summer only).
-Once established, the province’s administrative processes are managed through Service NL for driver’s licences and vehicle registration and the Department of Health and Community Services for provincial health coverage.
-The province’s cultural distinctiveness — the Newfoundland accent (one of the most recognizable in North America), the outport tradition, and the deep pride in a distinct pre-Confederation identity — means that relocation to Newfoundland involves cultural adjustment in ways that moving between mainland provinces does not.
-Newfoundlanders are famously welcoming to “come from aways” (CFAs), but the social integration process rewards patience and genuine engagement with the local culture.
+Moving to Newfoundland and Labrador is unlike a move to any other Canadian province — the island of Newfoundland is physically separated from the mainland by the Cabot Strait, so the relocation itself involves either flying to St. John’s or taking the Marine Atlantic ferry from North Sydney, Nova Scotia to Port aux Basques (about 7 hours, with vehicle) or Argentia (14–16 hours, summer only).
+Once you have arrived, the province’s administrative processes run through Service NL for driver’s licences and vehicle registration and the Department of Health and Community Services for provincial health coverage.
+The Newfoundland accent is one of the most recognizable in North America, the outport tradition runs deep, and pride in a distinct pre-Confederation identity is real — which means settling here asks for a cultural adjustment that a move between mainland provinces does not.
+Newfoundlanders are famously warm toward “come from aways” (CFAs), and the social side of settling in rewards patience and a genuine interest in the local culture.

 Getting Here: Ferry and Air Access

-• Marine Atlantic ferry (North Sydney to Argentia): The longer alternative route to the Avalon Peninsula (14–16 hours); summer only (June–late September); arrives closer to St. John’s; vehicle plus driver CAD $400–$700 with cabin; the more comfortable crossing for those who book a cabin
+- Marine Atlantic ferry (North Sydney to Argentia): The longer alternative route to the Avalon Peninsula (14–16 hours); summer only (mid-June–late September); arrives closer to St. John’s; vehicle plus driver CAD $400–$700 with cabin; the more comfortable crossing for those who book a cabin

 Driver’s Licence and Vehicle Registration: Service NL

-• Auto insurance: Newfoundland uses the private insurance market; the province has historically had among the highest auto insurance rates in Canada due to the province’s claims experience; expect CAD $1,400–$2,200/year for standard coverage in the St. John’s area; rates vary significantly by vehicle type and driving record
+- Auto insurance: Newfoundland uses the private insurance market; the province has historically had among the highest auto insurance rates in Canada because of its claims experience; expect CAD $1,400–$2,200/year for standard coverage in the St. John’s area; rates vary significantly by vehicle type and driving record

 Provincial Health: Medical Care Plan

-• Medical Care Plan (MCP): Apply for Newfoundland and Labrador’s provincial health coverage through the MCP registration process; forms available at health.gov.nl.ca or Service NL centres; bring proof of residence and identity documents
+- Medical Care Plan (MCP): Apply for Newfoundland and Labrador’s provincial health coverage through the MCP registration process; forms are available at gov.nl.ca or Service NL centres; bring proof of residence and identity documents

-• Eastern Health Authority: The Avalon Peninsula’s hospital network including the Health Sciences Centre and St. Clare’s Mercy Hospital in St. John’s; the province’s only tertiary care centre for complex specialties is in St. John’s
+- Eastern operations (Avalon): The Avalon Peninsula’s hospital network, including the Health Sciences Centre and St. Clare’s Mercy Hospital in St. John’s — the province’s only tertiary care site for complex specialties

-• Western Health: Serves Corner Brook and the west coast from the Western Memorial Regional Hospital in Corner Brook; secondary and community care for the island’s western population
+- Western operations: Serve Corner Brook and the west coast from the Western Memorial Regional Hospital in Corner Brook; secondary and community care for the island’s western population

-• Labrador-Grenfell Health: Serves the Labrador coast and Happy Valley-Goose Bay from the Labrador Health Centre; community health centres serve the remote coastal Inuit and Innu communities of Labrador
+- Labrador-Grenfell operations: Serve the Labrador coast and Happy Valley-Goose Bay from the Labrador Health Centre; community health centres serve the remote coastal Inuit and Innu communities of Labrador

 Schools and Post-Secondary Education

-• Conseil scolaire francophone provincial: French-language public schooling for the province’s francophone minority community; limited to a small number of schools in St. John’s and Port-aux-Port Peninsula communities
+- Conseil scolaire francophone provincial: French-language public schooling for the province’s francophone minority community; limited to a small number of schools in St. John’s and Port-au-Port Peninsula communities

-• Memorial University of Newfoundland (MUN): The province’s sole university (18,000+ students) with campuses in St. John’s (main) and Corner Brook (Grenfell Campus); strong programs in ocean sciences (the Ocean Sciences Centre), engineering, medicine (the Faculty of Medicine), business, and social work; the internationally renowned ocean engineering and offshore technology research programs reflect the province’s resource economy; competitive tuition rates among the lowest in Canada
+- Memorial University of Newfoundland (MUN): The province’s sole university (around 17,000 students) with campuses in St. John’s (main) and Corner Brook (Grenfell Campus); strong programs in ocean sciences (the Ocean Sciences Centre), engineering, medicine (the Faculty of Medicine), business, and social work; the internationally recognized ocean engineering and offshore technology research reflects the province’s resource economy; tuition rates are among the lowest in Canada

 Employment and Immigration

-• Remote work attraction: Newfoundland has promoted itself as a remote work destination through its “Come Home Year” campaigns; affordable housing, extraordinary natural scenery, and a distinctive culture attract remote workers from Ontario and BC willing to trade commuting for a radically different lifestyle
+- Remote work attraction: Newfoundland has promoted itself as a remote work destination through its “Come Home Year” campaigns; lower housing costs, dramatic coastline, and a distinctive culture draw remote workers from Ontario and BC willing to trade a commute for a different pace of life

-• Seasonal and resource employment: The province’s traditional employment pattern of seasonal fishery work supplemented by oil industry rotation has diversified; the aquaculture industry (salmon farming on the south coast) and ocean technology companies in St. John’s are growing employment sectors independent of commodity price cycles
+- Seasonal and resource employment: The province’s traditional pattern of seasonal fishery work supplemented by oil industry rotation has broadened; the aquaculture industry (salmon farming on the south coast) and ocean technology companies in St. John’s are growing employment sectors that run independently of commodity price cycles

 Frequently Asked Questions